Bridger View homes

 The 2-bedroom Bungalow offers efficient, first-level living with a full basement for storage and room to grow.
 Available for $350,000.

-Employer Housing Assistance Program
+Employer Purchasing Assistance Program

 Program fundamentals